0xC9C3/dig-inv/README.md

 TODO: Screenshots / Demo

 > **Note:** This is a learning project to explore go, grpc, and other technologies.
 Don't expect it to be production ready.
-> This is pretty overengineered for a simple inventory system, but it serves as a good exercise in building a full-stack application with some
+> This is pretty overengineered & under engineered for a simple inventory system, but it serves as a good exercise in building a full-stack application with some
 > of the chosen technologies.

 ## Features